goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-20-beet-fennel-heirloom-carrot-salad.md

 [<img class="alignnone size-full wp-image-717" alt="Beet Fennel and Heirloom Carrot Salad" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Beet-fennel-heirloom-carrot-salad-01.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Beet-fennel-heirloom-carrot-salad-01.jpg)

-Last weekend we did something that we really like but that we haven&#8217;t been doing for a while.
+Last weekend we did something that we really like but that we haven't been doing for a while.
 We left early in the morning to go shopping at the St-Lawrence Market in downtown Toronto.
 We usually do our grocery shopping at the nearby grocery stores, mainly by lack of time.
 But once in a while it feels good to break the old habits.
 This time, no grocery list and going through the aisles of the store in a predefined order.
 We just randomly browsed through the market, getting inspiration from the locally grown produces.
 I spotted some beets and heirloom carrots and instantly I was craving for a nice fall salad.

 <!--more-->

 [<img class="alignnone size-full wp-image-715" alt="Beet Fennel and Heirloom Carrot Salad" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Beet-fennel-heirloom-carrot-salad-02.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Beet-fennel-heirloom-carrot-salad-02.jpg)

 This salad is all about crunch and vibrant flavors.
 The beets, fennel bulbs and heirloom carrots are thinly sliced on a mandoline for the crunch part.
 The flavors mostly come from the vinaigrette that is also use to quickly pickle the beets.
-It&#8217;s very bright and zesty thanks to the addition of ground green cardamom.
+It's very bright and zesty thanks to the addition of ground green cardamom.
 I never thought about using green cardamom in a dressing before but it really brings some freshness.
-And that&#8217;s pretty much it for this salad, nothing crazy but I always like to try new salads.
+And that's pretty much it for this salad, nothing crazy but I always like to try new salads.
 This one is healthy and dead simple to make.

 _Note: Please be careful when using a mandoline.
-It&#8217;s better to waste a little or finish with a knife than getting a bad cut.
+It's better to waste a little or finish with a knife than getting a bad cut.
 For the carrots, I use one thumb to push very slowly the back of the carrot and the other to hold it flat._

 [<img class="alignnone size-full wp-image-716" alt="Beet Fennel and Heirloom Carrot Salad" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Beet-fennel-heirloom-carrot-salad-03.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/Beet-fennel-heirloom-carrot-salad-03.jpg)